After signing on, we’ll have two meetings in the first month. These meetings will help us determine what your financial priorities are.

 I’m your financial partner in crime.
 If you have questions between meetings, I’m here for you.
 You can email me anytime with questions, or if something bigger comes up we can have an impromptu meeting.

-Pricing for ongoing financial planning ranges between $3,000 and $6,000 per year, based on what’s going on in your life.
-The fee is billed monthly ($250 to $500 each month), credit card and ACH payments are accepted.
+Pricing for ongoing financial planning is $5,400 annually.
+The fee is billed monthly ($450 each month).
+Credit card and ACH payments are accepted.

 The following optional services are available to ongoing financial planning clients at an additional fee: